swcphysics/force/README.md

-# Force is the interaction between
+# Force is the interaction between two particles.
+# Experiment is the best way to explore the laws of nature.